nigelb/platform-apollo3blue/README.md

 framework = arduino
 ```

-To specify which version of sparkfun/Arduino_Apollo3 to use we need to add a `platform_packages` directive:
+If we want to specify a version other than the latest version of sparkfun/Arduino_Apollo3 to use we need to add a `platform_packages` directive:

 ```ini
 ; PlatformIO Project Configuration File